The best things in life always come from quality relationships with other people.

 You notice that your VP of Product has personally introduced herself to the new hire and is showing them around the office and introducing them to the team.

-Seeing something like this should be a trigger to practice Positive Alacrity.
+Seeing something like this should be a trigger to start building relationships by practicing Positive Alacrity.
 So, you stop by her office that afternoon and let her know how great you thought that was.

 “Hey, I noticed you showing the new engineer around today.
 Just wanted to let you know I thought it was really cool you took the time to do that.”